 Applicants should submit a letter of application to Sheridan Center Director Kathy Takayama (Kathy_Takayama@brown.edu).

 This letter should describe your motivations for participating in this program.
-The letter might describe your past and/or current teaching experiences, and identify your strengths as a teacher and areas for future growth.
+The letter might describe your teaching experiences, your goals as a teacher, and identify areas for future growth.

-Since the Sheridan Center promotes teaching as an ongoing and reflective process, applicants will be selected on the basis of how participation in this program will benefit their individual professional development trajectories.
+The Sheridan Center promotes teaching as an ongoing and reflective process.
+Applicants will be selected on the basis of how participation in this program will benefit their individual professional development trajectories.
 The current quality of applicants’ teaching skills is less important than their interest in developing those skills through this program.